GLS 592: Easy Under the Apple Boughs: The Natural World in Poetry

 In addition to reading a myriad of selected texts in this course, students will participate in discussion, submit brief weekly journals generated by the text, and develop a lexicon for discussing contemporary poetry while evolving critical thinking skills specifically relevant to such subject matter.
 The course will culminate in an academic guided-research paper (8-10 pages) and a final creative writing assignment (two poems and a brief aesthetic essay).
 No previous poetry writing experience necessary.

-Students registering for this course should be advised of a class field trip, tentatively scheduled for Friday November 1, which will include a guided eco-tour and a related writing assignment.
+Students registering for this course should be advised of a class field trip, tentatively scheduled for the first week of November, which will include a guided eco-tour and a related writing assignment.
 This field trip would require the students provide their own transportation to Carolina Beach State Park.
 If a student is unable to attend, an alternate assignment will be provided.
 More details to come.